acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/_auto-generated/datepicker/events.md

 Triggered when the value is changed.

 Parameters:
- - args - Object - The args object has the following properties:
+ - args - The event argument with the following properties:
-   - value - The selected value
+   - `value`: *any* - The selected value.
-   - valueText: String - The selected value as text (if any).
+   - `valueText`: *string* - The selected value as text.

- - inst - The instance object of the picker
+ - inst - The component instance.

 ### @close {#event-onClose}